forumpay/magento-2-payment-gateway-plugin/README.md

 4. **API Secret**
    _Important:_ never share it to anyone!
    Think of it as a password.
-   Composed of two parts: first can be found in your profile.
-   And the second part was sent to your e-mail when account was created.
-   (If you can't find it, you can create new pair by **resseting Secret key** in your profile).
+   API Secret consists of two parts.
+When generated in [ForumPay dashboard](https://dashboard.forumpay.com/pay/userPaymentGateway.api_settings), the first one will be displayed in your profile, while the second part will be sent to your e-mail.
+   You need to enter both parts here (one after the other).
 5. **New order status**
    Which status order gets when user starts payment, and until transaction is performed.
 6. **Order Status After Payment Captured**